Recovery Task Force

 The Financial and Legal sub-committee reviewed the financial implications of all scenarios, and offered guidance on how budgets and policies would be affected by each of their scenarios.

-Associate Vice President for University Communications Janet Walzer leads the five-person Communications sub-committee: Sharron Credle, Lisa Hussey, Allie Morgan and Laura Wareck.
+University Communications leads the Communications sub-committee: Sharron Credle, Lisa Hussey, Allie Morgan and Laura Wareck.

 The Communications sub-committee ensured that crucial information related to all factors of our COVID Response planning was communicated clearly, consistently and quickly.